MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-audio-conferencing-teams-landing-page.md

 ## Audio Conferencing deployment decisions

 Teams provides a great out-of-the-box collaboration experience for your organization, and most organizations find that the default settings work for them.
-This article helps you decide whether you need to change any of the default settings, based on your organization's profile and business requirements, then it walks you through each change.
-We've split the settings into two groups starting with the core set of [changes you are more likely to make](#core-deployment-decisions).
-The second group includes the [additional settings](#additional-deployment-decisions) you may want to configure, again based on your organization's needs.
+This article helps you decide whether to change any of the default settings, based on your organization's profile and business requirements, then it walks you through each change.
+We've split the settings into two groups, starting with the core set of [changes you're more likely to make](#core-deployment-decisions).
+The second group includes the [additional settings](#additional-deployment-decisions) you may want to configure, based on your organization's needs.

 Calling in (dialing in) to meetings is very useful for users who are on the road and can't attend a meeting using the Skype for Business or Microsoft Teams app on their laptops or mobile devices.